RaivoKoot/Transformer/README.md

 # Transformer
-A scratch implementation of the Transformer attention model using Tensorflow's Autodifferentiator
+A scratch implementation of the Transformer attention model using Tensorflow's autodifferentiator